rmengato/brick_layers/README.md

 **Ideally, a CI/CD tool will be used, as well as versioning and testing.**

-### Chosen Dataset
+### Chosen Datasets

-The chosen Dataset will be obtained from de Metropolitan Museum of
+The chosen Dataset will be obtained from the [Metropolitan Museum of Art API](https://metmuseum.github.io/).

+Data on available colors of Lego pieces will be used.
+For this, the csv files available on [Rebrickable](https://rebrickable.com/downloads/) will be used.

+(MAYBE) data available in wikipedia will be generated to create QR codes, to be built in Lego, to direct people either to the wikipedia page, or the MET page about the painting.

 ## System Design

-###Overview of the propposed Pipeline